Nasim1380p/project-Tailwind2/README.md

 - Created - 2024-08-01

-- Technologies Used - Html , scss
+- Technologies Used - Html , scss ,tailwind

 - Hooks Used : useState